Prozi/detect-collisions/README.md

 - `offset: Vector` prop & `setOffset({ x, y })` method - for offset from center of body for rotation purpouses
 - `getAABBAsBBox(): BBox` method - for getting bbox even on non inserted bodies

-by calling `System.separate()` once a frame your bodies will separate from each other bodies have properties that can be set in runtime or during creation by using `BodyOptions`:
+by calling `System.separate()` once a frame your bodies will separate from each other. bodies have properties that can be set in runtime or during creation by using `BodyOptions`:

 - `isStatic: boolean` - body won't separate